billiedark/billiedark/README.md

 [![Header](https://github.com/billiedark/billiedark/blob/main/mpEQuQm.png?raw=true)](https://dbd20rank.net/)

 ### Software developer
 From Ukraine.
 In 2015 for the first time I got interested and started to try myself in this field.
 Created servers for Minecraft, Garry's Mod, CS 1.6.
 Started to write full-fledged and working code for production from 2019 till now.
+Make 1st LavaAPI on Python

 ### What I know
 ![C%23](https://img.shields.io/badge/-С%23-0a0a0a?style=for-the-badge&logo=c-sharp&logoColor=bd24e3)